© MMXXV Harrison Bear

 London

-OK, it’s a bit of a cheat for a bear who has lived in London all his life to
+OK, it’s a bit of a cheat for a bear who

-write about ‘holidays in London’.
+about ‘holidays in London’.
 So, sorry.
-But why not?

-Obviously, London is in the south east of
+Obviously, London is in the south east of England.

-England.
-Getting here is quite easy, under
+Getting here is quite easy, under normal travel

-normal travel conditions at least.
-There are
+conditions at least.
+There are multiple international

-multiple international airports, a train service for
+airports, a train service for passengers and cars

-passengers and cars from Europe, ferries, the
+from Europe, ferries, the whole lot.

 People come to London for many reasons: